-- Confirmation statements (after transactions affecting your fund balance except reinvestment of distributions in the fund). - Monthly or quarterly account statements (detailing fund balances and all transactions completed during the prior month or quarter).
+- Confirmation statements (after transactions affecting your fund balance except, to the extent applicable, reinvestment of distributions in the fund or another fund and certain transactions through automatic investment or withdrawal programs). - Monthly or quarterly account statements (detailing fund balances and all transactions completed during the prior month or quarter).